mindsparkist/ITIL-Notes/README.md

 By understanding these technical management practices, you'll gain a broader perspective on the software development lifecycle.
 You'll see how your code fits into the bigger picture and how it's ultimately delivered to users in a smooth and efficient manner.

+## Understanding REQ, RITM, and SCTASK in ServiceNow

+**REQ (Request)**, **RITM (Request Item Task)**, and **SCTASK (Service Catalog Task)** are key concepts within the ServiceNow platform that are used to manage and track various types of requests.

+### REQ: The Parent Request

+* A REQ is the overarching request that encompasses the entire service request or incident.
+It provides a central point for tracking and managing all related tasks and activities.
+* When a user submits a request for a new service, change, or support, a REQ is created.

+### RITM: Request Item Task

+* An RITM is a sub-task or activity within a REQ.
+It represents a specific action that needs to be performed to fulfill the request.
+* RITMs are typically created automatically when a REQ is created, but they can also be created manually.
+* Examples of RITMs include creating a new user account, installing software, or resolving a technical issue.

+### SCTASK: Service Catalog Task

+* An SCTASK is a specific task that is created as part of a service request from the Service Catalog.
+It represents a predefined action or workflow that is associated with a particular service.
+* When a user requests a service from the Service Catalog, an SCTASK is created to track the fulfillment of that request.

+**How they work together:**

+1. **User submits a request:** A user submits a request through the Service Portal or other channels.
+2. **REQ is created:** A REQ is created in ServiceNow to track the overall request.
+3. **RITMs and SCTASKS are created:** If necessary, RITMs and SCTASKS are created within the REQ to represent specific tasks or workflows.
+4. **Tasks are assigned and completed:** The assigned teams or individuals work on the RITMs and SCTASKS to fulfill the request.
+5. **Request is closed:** Once all related tasks are completed and the request is fulfilled, the REQ is closed.

+**In summary:**

+* **REQ** is the overarching request.
+* **RITM** represents a sub-task or activity within a REQ.
+* **SCTASK** is a specific task associated with a service request from the Service Catalog.

+By understanding these concepts, you can better manage and track service requests within ServiceNow.

+**Would you like to know more about how these concepts are used in specific scenarios or how to configure them in ServiceNow?**